Hans Christian Andersen - Final Resting Place

 The famous Danish fairy tale writer Hans Christian Andersen's final resting place is in Assistens Cemetery in Copenhagen at section P no. 32.

-After several years of serious illness, Hans Christian Andersen died in his home in Rolighed on August 4, 1875.
+After several years of serious illness - Hans Christian Andersen died in his home in Rolighed on August 4 - 1875.

-Hans Christian Andersen's sepulchral monument at
+Hans Christian Andersen's sepulchral monument at Assistens Cemetery - Copenhagen.

 Portrait of H. C. Andersen who wrote more than 190 stories and fairy tales.